Frequently Asked Questions and Answers

 Can students apply for more than one division of OSTP?

 Yes, students may apply to multiple divisions of OSTP for the same term.
 Applicants should indicate their divisions of interest in the cover letter and Web form.
+For law students interested in applying to both legal internships and division-based policy internships, please see the next question.

 How many interns does OSTP accept each term?